linda-seiter/cmsc115-tmp/README.md

 }
 ```

-Notice the 5 print statements are identical for both jokes, and punctuation was accidentally omitted at the end of each line.
-If we want to update the jokes to add punctuation, we must perform the exact same changes to both sets of print statements.
+What if we want to update both jokes to add punctuation?
+We must perform the exact same changes to both sets of print statements.
 While this example is trivial, code duplication is a maintenance issue in real applications as it is often difficult to locate and consistently update all occurrences of duplicated code.

 ## Defining a `tellJoke()` method